You just got engaged! Congratulations!

 Consider the weather when picking potential wedding dates.

-Certain parts of the country like California Arizona or Nevada see very little rainfall in the spring and summer.
-Head to Pennsylvania, Maryland, and New York and you will see inches of rain per month during the spring and summer months.
+Certain parts of the country like California, Arizona, and Nevada see very little rainfall in the spring and summer.
+Head to Pennsylvania, Maryland, and New York, and you will see inches of rain per month during the spring and summer months.

 You can get married anytime you like in any part of the country, but if you really dislike the rain, you should consider a time of year when there is little chance of precipitation or simply choose a venue that has a rain backup plan in case of wet weather.

 Talk to your closest family and friends when picking a wedding date

 When we say talk to close family members and friends, we really mean close.

 Who are the few people that absolutely have to be there (the wedding can’t happen without them)?